 The owner is responsible for the actions of the ESA, including financial obligations resulting from bodily injury to the owner or another person caused by the animal.

 The ESA is allowed in University housing only as long as the owner has a disability-related to the need for the animal.
-The owner must notify the Office of Disability Services in writing if the ESA is no longer needed or is no longer in residence.
+The owner must notify the Office of Accessibility Resources in writing if the ESA is no longer needed or is no longer in residence.

 ESAs must be contained within the privately assigned residential areas at all times, except to the extent the individual is taking the animal out for natural relief or transported outside the private residential areas in an animal carrier or controlled by leash or harness.
 ESAs are not allowed in any University facilities other than the University housing to which the resident is assigned.